The New Vic Project

 Learn more about the MSSI by visiting their website.

 The original construction of the Royal Victoria Hospital represented a colossal technical endeavour.
-Now that the time has come for a transformation, the task facing planners and workers remains impressive.
+Now that the time has come for a transformation, the task facing planners and builders is equally impressive.
 We are confident that the local and international attention brought to Montreal, Quebec, and Canada through the re-development of the Royal Victoria Hospital will reinforce the reputation of the city, province, and country as global destinations for innovation and knowledge creation.

 An ambitious project, some will say, but one that the University has been carefully planning for years.
-Initially approached by the government in 2012, McGill had already expressed interest in this unique heritage site.
-Facing a space deficit, recognized by the Ministère de l’Éducation et de l’Enseignement supérieur (MEES), the University was and is still looking for a viable solution to this problem.
+Initially approached by the Government in 2012, McGill had already expressed interest in this unique heritage site.
+Facing a space deficit that is recognized by the Ministère de l’Éducation et de l’Enseignement supérieur (MEES), the University was and is seeking a viable solution to this problem.

-In 2015, the University’s Feasibility Study was approved.
-A task force was struck, resulting in a series of consultations and workshops to craft an academic vision for the project that would help advance McGill’s mission as a public university.
-In April 2016, a promising academic vision emerged, advancing the themes of Sustainability Systems, Public Policy, and Innovations, framed by six guiding principles.
+In 2015, the University’s feasibility study was approved.
+A Task Force was struck, resulting in a series of consultations and workshops with professors, students, and staff to craft an academic vision for the project that would help advance McGill’s mission as a public university that advances learning and creates and disseminates knowledge through education, research, and service to society.
+In April 2016, an academic vision emerged, advancing the themes of Sustainability Systems and Public Policy, framed by six guiding principles.

 - A project for Montreal and Quebec